An International Local Story: Production

 An International Local Story was the directorial debut of actor Harisree Ashokan.
 It was produced by M. Shijith under the banner of S – Square Cinemas.
 The principal photography began on 10 September 2018 in Ernakulam.
 The film is a combination of suspense, comedy, drama, friendship and love.

 Soundtrack

-The soundtrack consists three songs composed by Arun Raj & Gopi Sunder.
+The soundtrack consists three songs composed by Arun Raj and Gopi Sunder.